clarinets/clarinets.github.io/pages/seniors.md

 **Gameday Cereal Choice:** Lucky Charms

-**Interesting Fact:** A few fellow 'nets taught me how to ride a bike last year, at age 21.
+**Interesting Fact:** A few fellow 'nets taught me how to ride a bike this year, at age 21.

 **When I was in fifth grade, I thought I'd...** become a librarian.